xorye/vmyu-reloaded-electron/README.md

 As mentioned above, VMyu is a combination of three components: the desktop application, the Google Chrome extension and the server to handle database requests.
+This repository only contains source code for the desktop application.
 If this project gets traction, I'll consider open sourcing the repositories for the Google Chrome extension and server.

-I have no plans to deploy this project as its main purpose was to help me learn, improve my workflow, refine my skills and have fun along the way.

-[ReadLang](https://readlang.com) is a web application and Google Chrome extension that offers a similar workflow to VMyu, with support for about 60 languages.
+[ReadLang](https://readlang.com) is a web application and Google Chrome extension that offers a different, but in many ways, a similar workflow to VMyu, with support for about 60 languages.
 In my experience, support for Korean is not as polished (its in beta mode) compared to support for languages like English, French and Spanish.
 This is mainly due to the fact that word spacing in Korean works differently.